Minimum spanning tree: Parallel and distributed algorithms

 The problem can also be approached in a distributed manner.
 If each node is considered a computer and no node knows anything except its own connected links, one can still calculate the distributed minimum spanning tree.

-MST on complete graphs
+MST on complete graphs with random weights

 Alan M. Frieze showed that given a complete graph on n vertices, with edge weights that are independent identically distributed random variables with distribution function $F$ satisfying $F'(0) > 0$, then as n approaches +∞ the expected weight of the MST approaches $\zeta(3)/F'(0)$, where $\zeta$ is the Riemann zeta function (more specifically is $\zeta(3)$ Apéry's constant).
 Frieze and Steele also proved convergence in probability.
 Svante Janson proved a central limit theorem for weight of the MST.

 For uniform random weights in $[0,1]$, the exact expected size of the minimum spanning tree has been computed for small complete graphs.

+Fractional variant

+There is a fractional variant of the MST, in which each edge is allowed to appear "fractionally".
+Formally, a fractional spanning set of a graph (V,E) is a nonnegative function f on E such that, for every non-trivial subset W of V (i.e., W is neither empty nor equal to V), the sum of f(e) over all edges connecting a node of W with a node of V\W is at least 1.
+Intuitively, f(e) represents the fraction of e that is contained in the spanning set.
+A minimum fractional spanning set is a fractional spanning set for which the sum $\sum_{e\in E} f(e)\cdot w(e)$ is as small as possible.

+If the fractions f(e) are forced to be in {0,1}, then the set T of edges with f(e)=1 are a spanning set, as every node or subset of nodes is connected to the rest of the graph by at least one edge of T. Moreover, if f minimizes$\sum_{e\in E} f(e)\cdot w(e)$, then the resulting spanning set is necessarily a tree, since if it contained a cycle, then an edge could be removed without affecting the spanning condition.
+So the minimum fractional spanning set problem is a relaxation of the MST problem, and can also be called the fractional MST problem.

+The fractional MST problem can be solved in polynomial time using the ellipsoid method.
+However, if we add a requirement that f(e) must be half-integer (that is, f(e) must be in {0, 1/2, 1}), then the problem becomes NP-hard, since it includes as a special case the Hamiltonian cycle problem: in an $n$-vertex unweighted graph, a half-integer MST of weight $n/2$ can only be obtained by assigning weight 1/2 to each edge of a Hamiltonian cycle.